awhillas/awhillas.github.io/content/learning_rust.md

 The main thing Rust suffers from right now is being young.
 A lot of the ecosystem is immature.
 This is changing rapidly and there are opportunities for keen, young developers to get in there and become a major part of the ecosystem.

 No native linear algebra libraries or [Scientific/High-Performance Computing](https://www.reddit.com/r/rust/comments/smdl3m/rust_and_scientifichighperformance_computing/) (HPC).
 It does have bindings for OpenBLAS a C++ lib but its apparently a nightmare to get working cross platform.
 This holds it back from deep learning and general data science which both rely heavily on matrix operations.
+[But this is changing](https://www.reddit.com/r/rust/comments/obghx7/fast_linear_algebra_library_for_rust/).

 But its still early days and I think these issues will be address in time.